Help01/actorswiki/(ENG)-Models.md

 ```

 ### What are the reasons to use models?
-* Models remove the process of entities setting from the project workspace, which leads to increased readability of the code.
+* Models remove the entities setting from the project workspace, which leads to increased readability of your  code.
-* Models are universal: the same model can be applied on different prefabs.
+* Models are universal: the same model can be applied to different prefabs.
 * Models add all components in a single operation. _ (true for actors) _
 * Models can be abstract and not attached to the game object.
 * Models do not require inheritance from the class Actor and placing legacy components in prefabs.